project-hadron/discovery-transition-ds/docs/source/components/reports/quality.rst

-Reports : Data Veracity and Insight
+Reports: Data Veracity and Insight
 ===================================

 The review of a dataset by an expert with similar credentials and